915-Pop-Calin/Descend_Into_Sleep/README.md

 <b>Patch Notes 0.1.6</b>
 - Small bugfixes regarding the last fight, now fixed
-- TacosWhisper's effect damage buffed, now deals twice the damage on its fourth shot
+- <i>TacosWhisper's</i> effect damage buffed, now deals twice the damage on its fourth shot

 <b>Patch Notes 0.1.4</b>
 - You can now have up until 10 save files, compared to one